-A breast reduction, also known as a reduction mammoplasty, is a cosmetic procedure used to reduce the size of breasts by removing excess fat via liposuction.
+A breast reduction, also known as a reduction mammoplasty, is a cosmetic procedure performed by a plastic surgeon that is used to reduce the size of breasts by removing excess fat via liposuction.
 This procedure is performed to provide a more manageable bust as well as re-establishing contours which are more proportionate to the waist and hips.
 What many people don’t know, however, is this can also be considered a medical procedure and may help you lose weight.

 When Is It Considered a Medical Procedure?